afentonjr/BayES-Lab/README.md

 # BayES’Lab (Bayesian Electroactive Species Labeling)

-BayES’Lab (Bayesian Electroactive Species Labeling) is a repository of functions that can both 1) estimate electrochemical-transport parameters of redox active species and 2) infer the identities of electroactive compounds catalogued in a library from an experimental electrochemical dataset.
+BayES’Lab (Bayesian Electroactive Species Labeling) is a repository of functions that can both 1) estimate electrochemical-transport parameters of analytes (i.e., redox active species) and 2) infer the identities of analytes that are catalogued in a library from an experimental electrochemical dataset.
 Each of these functions is separately presented as its own subroutine and can be run independently, if desired.

 See below for implementation instructions and details.
-Further, this repository was developed for and in tandem with the manuscript “Using voltammetry augmented with physics-based modeling and Bayesian hypothesis testing to estimate electrolyte composition" (submitted, preprint found <a href="https://chemrxiv.org/articles/preprint/Using_Voltammetry_Augmented_with_Physics-Based_Modeling_and_Bayesian_Hypothesis_Testing_to_Estimate_Electrolyte_Composition/14479707/1">here</a>). <b><i>Please cite this paper if you use this package.</b></i>
+Further, this repository was developed for and in tandem with the manuscript “Using voltammetry augmented with physics-based modeling and Bayesian hypothesis testing to estimate electrolyte composition" (submitted, preprint found <a href="https://chemrxiv.org/engage/chemrxiv/article-details/60e3b4d5e9241939d0e2f2d0">here</a>). <b><i>Please cite this paper if you use this package.</b></i>

 <b>Code style:</b> MATLAB®

 ## Overview

 Voltammetric capabilities may be enhanced by joining inferential analysis with electrochemical physical modeling.
-One such application is automated identification of electroactive compounds.
-As such, the goal of this project was to use first-principles simulation and Bayesian inference to label electroactive compounds by 1) creating a library with training datasets and 2) applying this library to testing data.
+One such application is automated identification of analytes in solution.
+As such, the goal of this project was to use first-principles simulation and Bayesian inference to label analytes by 1) creating a library with training datasets and 2) applying this library to testing data.

 This labeling process is achieved with two corresponding and overarching modules: <b>Library Development</b> and <b>Compound Identification</b>.
 As already mentioned, both are included in this repository and can be run either sequentially (<b>Library Development</b> --> <b>Compound Identification</b>) or separately.

 The <b>Library Development</b> module takes multiple cyclic square wave (CSW) voltammograms and other relevant inputs (e.g., experimental parameters, initial guesses) to estimate the electron transfer mechanism and the corresponding electrochemical-transport descriptors. <b>Although the intended purpose of this code was to create a library of species for compound identification, it can also be used to extract electrochemical-transport descriptors from a known compound of interest for its own end</b> using CSW voltammograms acquired on a planar working electrode in a three-electrode configuration.

-The <b>Compound Identification</b> module, in turn, uses a library of parameters (either externally supplied or assembled using the <b>Library Development</b> module) to examine new experimental data and estimate the composition of redox-active compounds in the electrolyte. <b>The Compound Identification module can be used to identify electroactive species catalogued in a library using either <i>in situ</i> CSW voltammetry or cyclic voltammetry (CV) in near-real time (> 3 min).</b>
+The <b>Compound Identification</b> module, in turn, uses a library of parameters (either externally supplied or assembled using the <b>Library Development</b> module) to examine new experimental data and estimate the composition of an anolyte solution (i.e., solvent, supporting salt, and analyte(s)). <b>The Compound Identification module can be used to identify analytes catalogued in a library using either <i>in situ</i> CSW voltammetry or cyclic voltammetry (CV) in near-real time (> 3 min).</b>

 ## Framework